Download our FREE smartphone app today!

 Use phonics to help your child sound out new and unfamiliar words.
 You can find some helpful information on how phonics works on the BBC’s webpage ‘The Alphablocks’ Guide to Phonics’.
 Books in the Oxford Owl free eLibrary are suitable for students who are at the early stages of developing their reading skills.

 Keep praising your child, especially when they find reading difficult.
-If you are particularly impressed by your daughter's dedication to reading, email Ms Morris firstname.lastname@example.org to let me know.
+If you are particularly impressed by your daughter's dedication to reading, email Ms Morris firstname.lastname@example.org to let her know.
 She has plenty of Praise Postcards to hand out!

 BookTrust HomeTime is where you can enjoy storytime with free online books and videos, play games, win prizes, test your knowledge in our book-themed quizzes, or even learn how to draw some of your favourite characters.